History, and certain people who that you don't have to win big to have a big impact.

 Somebody with lottery money is needed to provide the millions necessary to make the monster roar again as it did in the 1920s, before the invention of big speakers made loud music cheap.

-Page 2 of 2 - With a billion in the bank, I would come to the rescue of the old Kimball.
+With a billion in the bank, I would come to the rescue of the old Kimball.
 However, I would move it north and set it up in the same hangar I build for the tractors.

 Pipe organ concerts amongst old tractors?